chriskiehl/Deoplice/README.md

 ## Overview

-Deoplice is a library for modifying deeply nested immutable POJOs.
+Deoplice is java library that automatically generates a fancy API for transforming your immutable POJOs.
 It's **symbiotic** with [Lombok](https://projectlombok.org/)<sup>[0]</sup> and picks up where `@With` and `@Builder` leave off.
 It gives you a high level, auto-generated modification API that cuts through the boilerplate and let's you express changes exctly as intended.

 ## Table of Contents: